NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Background and Motivation

 \subsection{CXL-based Tiered Memory System}

 CXL (Compute-Express-Link)~\cite{cxl}, built on the PCIe 5.0 physical layer, creates a cache-coherent, byte-addressable interconnect through efficient SerDes links.
 It comprises three sub-protocols: \texttt{CXL.io}, \texttt{CXL.cache}, and \texttt{CXL.mem}.
-The \texttt{CXL.mem} protocol specifically allows direct CPU access to memory devices over CXL with cache-line granularity.
-Unlike traditional DDR-based memory, where the memory controller is embedded in the host CPUs and challenging to upgrade, CXL employs device-side memory controllers.
-This architectural separation facilitates the flexible integration of various memory types into servers, catering to specific capacity, performance, and cost needs~\cite{hynix_cxl_mem,samsung_cxl_mem, pond,tpp}.
+The \texttt{CXL.mem} protocol specifically allows CPU to directly access CXL memory devices with load/store instructions.
+Unlike traditional DDR-based memory, where the memory controller is embedded in the host CPUs and has challenges to support new types of memories, CXL memory employs device-side controllers and interact with host CPU via standard CXL protocol.
+This decoupled architecture facilitates the integration of various types of memory into servers, catering to specific capacity, performance, and cost needs~\cite{hynix_cxl_mem,samsung_cxl_mem, pond,tpp}.

-However, compared to CPU-attached DDR-DRAMs, CXL-connected memories generally exhibit much higher latency.
-On the one hand, the control and transmission overhead of CXL is non-negligible.
-Previous studies usually assume a 170-250ns of CXL memory read latency when typical DDR4 memory is connected via CXL controllers with optimized latency~\cite{tpp,pond, intel-fpga, SMT}.
+However, compared to CPU-attached DDR-DRAMs, CXL-connected memories are considered to exhibit higher latency.
+On the one hand, the control and transmission overhead of CXL is non-negligible\cite{tpp,pond, intel-fpga, SMT}.
 On the other hand, the latency is more pronounced when integrating high-density but slower memory media like PCM and ReRAM as CXL memory~\cite{sha2023vtmm, cxl-anns}.
-To delve deeper into this difference, we conduct a performance characterization on \rev{Intel's FPGA-based} CXL memory, with its detailed configurations provided in Section~\ref{sec:exp_setup}.
+To delve deeper into this difference, we conduct a performance characterization on {Intel's FPGA-based} CXL memory prototype~\cite{sun2023demystifying}, with its detailed configurations provided in Section~\ref{sec:exp_setup}.

+As shown in Figure~\ref{fig:bg_slowdown}-(a), Intel's CXL memory prototype exhibits a latency of approximately 430 ns, around $3.6\times$ that of the faster CPU-attached DDR-DRAM.
+Prior studies~\cite{tpp, pond} tend to assume a CXL-memory latency of 170-250ns through NUMA-based emulation, less than the available prototype but still up to twice as high compared to fast-tier DRAM memory.
+Considering that this paper's goal is to propose efficient memory access profiling and hot page detection mechanisms, rather than reduce CXL memories' latency, {the sub-optimal latency of Intel's prototype will not affect our conclusions.}